-Small businesses drive the American economy.
-But whether you’re opening a second location, upgrading equipment, or managing seasonal cash flow, access to the right kind of business funding is essential.
-The financing landscape today is far broader than it was even a decade ago offering everything from federally backed programs to fully digital funding platforms.
+The financing landscape today is far broader than it was even a decade ago offering everything from federally backed programs to fully digital funding platforms that approve businesses in hours, not weeks.
 Understanding the differences between these options helps owners make smarter, more sustainable financial decisions.

 The Small Business Administration (SBA) doesn't directly fund businesses, but it guarantees loans made by partner lenders.
 This government backing reduces lender risk, making SBA loans one of the most affordable and trusted forms of small business financing.